nicklatch/ws-chat-server/README.md

 # Simple Chat Server

 This is just a simple chat server that does almost nothing.
-Used just as a way to play with web sockets
+Used just as a way to play with web socket.

+## Deps
+github.com/gorilla/websock